Filing for Bankruptcy in Singapore and What Happens After That

 - Annulment of the Bankruptcy Order by full repayment of debt: By paying off all outstanding debts;

-- Annulment of the Bankruptcy Order by settlement offer: Making a proposal to creditors to repay your debts;
+- Annulment or discharge of the Bankruptcy Order by settlement offer: Making a proposal to creditors to repay your debts;

 - Discharge by the High Court: Applying to the court for an order of discharge;